nymtech/nym/documentation/operators/src/nodes/nym-node.md

 NYM NODE is a tool for running a node within the Nym network.
 Nym Nodes containing functionality such as `mixnode`, `entry-gateway` and `exit-gateway` are fundamental components of Nym Mixnet architecture.
 Nym Nodes are ran by decentralised node operators.

 To setup any type of Nym Node, start with either building [Nym's platform](../binaries/building-nym.md) from source or download [pre-compiled binaries](../binaries/pre-built-binaries.md) on the [configured server (VPS)](vps-setup.md) where you want to run the node.
-Nym Node will need to be bond to [Nym's wallet](wallet-preparation.md).
+Your Nym Node will need to be bonded before it can be run.
+We recommend most users use the [Nym desktop wallet](wallet-preparation.md) for this.

 **Follow [preliminary steps](preliminary-steps.md) page before you configure and run a `nym-node`!**